ABB00717/Bomb-Lab/README.md

 # Decompiled Bomb Lab

-This is a [Bomb Lab from CS:APP](https://csapp.cs.cmu.edu/3e/labs.html) I reversed. it recompiles perfectly and works exactly as expected.
+This is a [Bomb Lab from CS:APP](https://csapp.cs.cmu.edu/3e/labs.html) that I reversed.
+It recompiles perfectly and works exactly as expected.

 ## Build